 Give your child the option to wear Pull-Ups®, even if he’s been regularly wearing underpants.
 It simply helps decrease the travel stress for everyone.
 Using Pull-Ups now and again while on a long trip won’t throw off your long-term potty training plan.
 Stick to it as much as is reasonable, knowing there might be setbacks when your family is off the usual routine.
 A child who is sometimes in undies but who will be going on a long trip might do best if Pull-Ups are used because “things are going to be so different today and sometimes we won’t be able to play our potty game if the pilot says we must stay in our seats.
 So it’s OK to use your Pull-Ups today.”
 But a child who regularly wears undies might feel quite insulted at having to wear Pull-Ups again, and instead, parents should bring one along and have it handy “just in case” for use during the trip.

-Regardless of your child’s choice — undies or Pull-Ups — keep playing your potty games and using the Time to Potty app.
+Regardless of your child’s choice — undies or Pull-Ups — keep playing your potty games.
 You may need to let your child know when it may take longer than usual to find a potty, so don’t let him feel discouraged.
 Here are some helpful scripts for taking the show on the road.